lukedottec/drones-motion-planning/writeup_template.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
-These scripts contain a basic planning implementation that includes...
+These scripts contain a basic planning implementation that includes A* Search in 2-D space, where valid movements are in the North, East, South, and West directions and all have uniform cost.
+We also have functions for populating a grid with obstacles described in `colliders.csv`.

+For the main motion planning templated code, we roughly have all the necessary state transitions coded up.
+We simply need to implement the `plan_path` method, which sets the waypoints for the drone to follow.

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)